alok722/namaste-javascript-notes/notes/lecture-2.md

 * Javascript manages code execution context creation and deletion with the the help of **Call Stack**.

+* Call Stack is a mechanism to keep track of its place in script that calls multiple function.

 * Call Stack maintains the order of execution of execution contexts.
 It is also known as Program Stack, Control Stack, Runtime stack, Machine Stack, Execution context stack.

 <hr>